Valentine-Mario/SCML/README.md

 inFile[file2.scml]
 ```

 Notice that file 1 is imported in file 2 while file 2 is imported in file 3.
-When File 3 is transpiled, it would contain the contents of file 1 and file 2 becuase it is dependent on file 2 which is dependent on file 1.
+When File 3 is transpiled, it would contain the contents of file 1 and file 2 because it is dependent on file 2 which is dependent on file 1.
 And of course you can reuse segments in either file 2 or file 1 from file 3.

 Note: Avoid using extra spaces when importing files eg: inFile[ file.scml], inFile [file.scml] would be ignored.

 ## JS PROCESSING

 SCML also has some helper functions that transpile to your regular javascript.
-But don't be afraid, this syntax helpers also feel like regulr HTML :grin:
+But don't be afraid, this syntax helpers also feel like regular HTML :grin:

+**Please note that when using JS helper functions the following syntax structure is to be followed
+`<tag id="id_here" helper_func>`
-**Please note that when using JS helper functions the following syntax structure is to be followed <tag id="id_here" heler_func> Every tag that uses JS helper function must have an ID and the helper function should come right after the ID. eg <p id="tag1" append="Let's go there!!!"></p> If you wish to assign class or extra attribues to the tag, it should be added after the helper func eg <p id="tag1" append="Let's go there!!!" class="class_one"></p> and be sure to use the protocol for naming variable when naming ID because in some cases, some ID would be used as variable names.
+Every tag that uses JS helper function must have an ID and the helper function should come right after the ID. eg
+`<p id="tag1" append="Let's go there!!!"></p>`
+If you wish to assign class or extra attribues to the tag, it should be added after the helper func eg
+`<p id="tag1" append="Let's go there!!!" class="class_one"></p>`
+and be sure to use the protocol for naming variables when naming ID because in some cases, some ID would be used as variable names.
 Improperly formatted syntax would be ignored.
-Also note that not more than one helper js function should be used per tag else only the first helper function would be used and the rest ignored.
-And finally avoid reusing segments that contain helper functions since reusing replicates the ID again and ID has to be unique to a tag in HTML**
+Also note that not more than one helper js function should be used per tag else, only the first helper function would be used and the rest ignored.
+And finally, avoid reusing segments that contain helper functions since reusing replicates the ID again and ID has to be unique to a tag in HTML**

 #### Append text
 To append text to a particular html tag, use the following syntax: